I love giving tips and advice on how to use various computer programs.

-One of the most frustrating problems when working in Excel is when you encounter a spreadsheet which has messed up dates and no matter what you try the dates won't format.
-This often happens when converting text files to Excel or when using an Excel document with European date formatting which then can’t be converted to US format MM-DD-YY.
+One of the most frustrating problems when working in Excel is when you encounter a spreadsheet which has messed up dates that won't seem to format properly.
+This often happens when converting text files to Excel or when using an Excel document with European date formatting which then can’t be converted to the US format (MM-DD-YY).
 This can be a big problem when you have large amounts of data in Excel that need to be sorted by date.

 The following screenshot shows an Excel spreadsheet with dates that are not recognised by Excel.
 Excel does not recognise the full stop between each of the DD.MM.YY characters.

-Let’s start by isolating the Year characters.
-First we will make a new column called Year.
-I then will use the RIGHT formula to isolate the last 2 characters in the date field.
+Let’s start by isolating the year characters.
+First we will make a new column called year.
+I then will use the right formula to isolate the last two characters in the date field.

 The formula is as follows:

-This formula will return the 2 characters on the rightmost side of the date field (i.e. 12).
+This formula will return the two characters on the rightmost side of the date field (i.e., 12).
 Then copy this formula all the way down the spreadsheet.
-We have now isolated the Year.
+We have now isolated the year.

 The next step is to isolate the day field.
-To do this we follow a similar process to Step 2 above, however instead of using the right function we will use the Left function and return the 2 leftmost characters from the date field.
+To do this, we follow a similar process to step two above.
+However, instead of using the right function, we will use the left function and return the two leftmost characters from the date field.

 The formula is as follows:

 The next step is to isolate the month field.
 This is a little trickier because the characters we want to pull are in the middle of the date cell.
-In order to isolate the Month Characters we need to use a 2 step process.
+In order to isolate the month characters, we need to use a two-step process.

-Firstly create a column called Day and Month and use the Left Function to isolate the 5 leftmost characters.
+Firstly, create a column called day and month and use the left function to isolate the five leftmost characters.

 Then copy the formula all the way down the spreadsheet.
-We now have a 5 character DD.MM field.
+We now have a five-character DD.MM field.

 Next we want to split up the DD.MM field into just month.
-To do this we use the left function, to isolate the 2 rightmost characters in the previously created column.
+To do this, we use the left function to isolate the two rightmost characters in the previously created column.